What you’ll need

 The science of magnets

-We have put together some useful information about the science of light and shadows to accompany this activity.
+We have put together some useful information about the science of magnets to accompany this activity.
 Don’t worry, this is for your information only and to help you answer any questions children may have.
 We don’t expect you to explain this to the children in your setting!

 What are magnets?